MarcoHG/k22b/readme.md

 Target is the FRDM-K22 board.
 Initially the debug port will be UART1 as it can by access using OSDA.

+## Open Sequence and Ajdusts are operaative 0.1.7

 ## Arduino shield candidate to ship 0.1.6
 - Change motor wires to match encoder wiring
 - Added pflash and crc drivers